 I regularly get asked for advice from emerging artists, so I figured I’d use my corona-lockdown isolation to answer a few of the most common questions.
 If you find any of this useful, feel free to follow me on Twitter and/or buy me a coffee:

 This is all fairly standard and generic advice, but if you’d like more bespoke guidance tailored to your specific project, I’m available for consultancy, mentoring and campaign management.
-Head here for details: www.quietcrown.co.uk/consultancy/
+Get in touch.

 WHO SHOULD WE USE TO DISTRIBUTE OUR NEW RELEASE?

-There’s loads more to choose from including CDBaby, EmuBands and Tunecore, to name but a few, so do some research and see which one feels like the best fit for your plans.
+There’s loads more to choose from including CDBaby, EmuBands and Ditto, to name but a few, so do some research and see which one feels like the best fit for your plans.

-One of the main reasons I like DistroKid and Ditto is that you keep 100% of your royalties – which is also the case with some of the other companies, including EmuBands.
+One of the main reasons I like DistroKid (and Ditto and Emubands…) is that you keep 100% of your royalties.
 It may be that you’re happy to give some of your royalties away in exchange for the services offered by somebody like AWAL.
-It’s totally your choice.
+It’s totally dependent on your own preferences.

 You might also want to consider whether you want to pay an annual fee or a one-time fee.
 There’s no right or wrong answer, you should do what you feel is right for your project and your budget.